komodorio/helm-dashboard/README.md

 Have cleaner idea on the web API structure
-See if we can build in Chechov or Validkube validation Show manifest/describe upon clicking on resource
+See if we can build in Chechov or Validkube validation Show manifest/describe upon clicking on resource Recognise the revisions that are rollbacks by their description and mark in timeline